0xFFrancesco/Learning-and-Courses/c-sharp/course1/csharp.md

     System.Console.WriteLine(arr[^3]);  /// 1
 ```

--   Range operator `..`: treats the index as if the array was reversed.
+-   Range operator `..`: returns a subset of the array.
 Example:

 ```cs
     int[] arr = new int[]{ 1, 2, 3, 4, 5, 6 };